 -1d0 !

-!
-Input in units of: [M] = [mol/l] = 1d-3 [mol/cm³]
+[M] = [mol/l] = 1d-3 [mol/cm³]refers to region where

-the electrolyte has to be applied to
+the electrolyte has to be applied toion-region =

-In addition to these four types of ions, the pH value (as specified in $interface-states )
+In addition to these four types of ions, the pH value (as specified in $interface-states)

 automatically determines inside the code four further types of ions, namely the

-concentration of H3O+, OH- and the
+concentration of H3O+, OH-and the

 = 10-pH - 10-pOH = 10-5.3 - 10-8.7 =